alperenozdnc/ezcli/docs/FEATURES.md

 # features

-## expandable option types (wut?)

-the number of leading hyphens for an option depends on an enum value you set yourself (either `OPTION_BARE`, `OPTION_SINGLE` or `OPTION_DOUBLE`). i believe this is prettier than just including the hyphens in the option definition.

 ## options are context-aware behaviour containers

 not only can you define what an option does, but you can optionally pass